Map by Priceonomics; data from the United Nations World Marriage Data 2015

-It remains common today for women to marry very young in some developing countries.
-Thirty nine countries have data showing that 20% of women married by age 18.
+It remains common for women to marry very young in some countries.
+According to U.N. reports, 39 countries have data showing that 20% of women married by age 18.
 In twenty countries, a full 10% of women married by age 15.
 In only 2 countries, however, are 10% of men married before the age of 18.

 This has resulted in some fairly dramatic stats here in the United States.
 Today, less than half of American adults are married—down from 72% in 1960—and almost as many babies are born out of wedlock as to married couples.

-Nevertheless, around the world the majority of people still get married, even if they get married later.
+Nevertheless, around the world, the majority of people still get married, even if they get married later.
 In all but a dozen or so countries, 80% of men and women have been married by age 49, and even more people commit to similar relationships.